 Admission Office Coronavirus Information

-Pacific Lutheran University is closely monitoring the spread of 2019 Novel Coronavirus (COVID-19) and following the lead of public health officials to do everything possible to keep our community safe and healthy throughout the COVID-19 pandemic (You can view PLU’s Coronavirus Information page here).
+PLU is closely monitoring the spread of COVID-19 and following the lead of public health officials to do everything possible to keep our community safe and healthy throughout the COVID-19 pandemic (You can view PLU’s Coronavirus Information page here).

 PLU is a community of care and we are here to support you.
 Below you’ll find answers to some of the questions and concerns you might have, which include the measures we are taking to allow for flexibility on requirements, deadlines, and more.
-We hope this helps alleviate some of the stress and worries as you continue through your college exploration and decision process.
+We hope this helps alleviate some of the stress and worries as you continue through your college exploration and application process.